Updated on August 19th, 2022 by Nate Parsh

-Now, AT&T is looking to get rid of many major assets it has acquired in recent years—including DIRECTV and WarnerMedia.
+Now, AT&T has largely completed the process of getting rid of many major assets it has acquired in recent years—including DIRECTV and WarnerMedia.
 These moves resulted in the company reducing its dividend from $2.08/share to $1.11/share.

-This article will discuss AT&T’s recent mega-merger news, and how AT&T shareholders should position themselves moving forward.
+This article will discuss AT&T’s mega-merger, and how AT&T shareholders should position themselves moving forward.

 The company made a huge move on May 17th, 2021 when it announced an agreement to combine WarnerMedia with Discovery, Inc. (DISCA) to create a new global entertainment company.